mm80843/T3.5/docs/Benef/PBN__Benef_258.md

 # __Reduction of microbial dispersion__

-## Name of the Benefit

-Optimizing ventilation systems can reduce the influx of outdoor microbes and control the dispersion of indoor microbes, reducing the risk of disease transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in optimizing ventilation systems can improve the indoor air quality, making the building more attractive to tenants and increasing its market value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_270.md)